Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Numerical methods

-where $\eta = 0.5$ and $\left( \cdot \right)^C$ denotes the centralized reconstruction.
-An Upwind scheme implies that the value of $\eta$ will be one for all the waves, and for $\eta = 0.5$ it will be a central scheme.
+} An Upwind scheme implies that the value of $\eta$ will be one for all the waves, and for $\eta = 0.5$ it will be a central scheme.
 The well-known fourth-order central scheme can be obtained by averaging the left- and right-biased reconstruction formulas given by Equation (\ref{eqn:third-linear}), and is as follows:

 Similarly, the sixth-order central scheme can be obtained by averaging the left- and right-biased reconstruction formulas given by Equation (\ref{eqn:fifth-linear}), and is as follows:

 How these linear and nonlinear schemes are utilized in the wave-appropriate reconstruction approach of Hoffmann, Chamarthi, and Frankel \cite{hoffmann2024centralized} will be presented in the following section.